CSC307Fall2023/Team3/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 Things to try:
+* click on the map to place a pin
+* run ```node db_seeding/seed.js -a``` and then refresh the page to put some example pins on the map (near Cal Poly SLO)
+* click "View" for a listing in the sidebar to move the pin to that location
-* log in with one of the sample accounts
+* sign up or log in with one of the sample accounts
     * username: alice@gmail.com, password: password
     * username: bob@gmail.com, password: password
-* click "View" for a listing in the sidebar to move the pin to that location
-* click on the map to place a pin
+* optional: click the "Pin Current Location" button and allow the app to put a pin at your current location
 * click the "Review" button, put in a score, and click "Submit Review"
-* scroll down in the sidebar to see the new listing and its score!
+* refresh the page and scroll down in the sidebar to see the new listing and its score!